hidoba/cambodiaschool.org/README.md

 =========================

 ## Demo
-Check it online [here ](http://cambodiaschool.org/).
-Facebook page for an event is [here ](https://www.facebook.com/cambodiaschool2016).
+Check it online [here](http://cambodiaschool.org/).
+Facebook page for an event is [here](https://www.facebook.com/cambodiaschool2016).

 ## Credits
 I'm the author of text and photographs (taken in Cambodia in Jan-Feb 2016 on Canon 6D).

 ## Thanks
-Thanks go to the authors of [Jekyll ](https://jekyllrb.com/), [ Jekyll Grayscale bootstrap theme ](http://ironsummitmedia.github.io/startbootstrap-grayscale/) and [Grayscale bootstrap theme ](http://ironsummitmedia.github.io/startbootstrap-grayscale/).
+Thanks go to the authors of [Jekyll](https://jekyllrb.com/), [Jekyll Grayscale bootstrap theme](http://ironsummitmedia.github.io/startbootstrap-grayscale/) and [Grayscale bootstrap theme](http://ironsummitmedia.github.io/startbootstrap-grayscale/).